alicialitrtwe/key_mouse_tracker/README.md

-2020/06/29 new feature: upload to a remote location automatically using rclone.
+2020/06/29 new feature: upload to a remote location using rclone.
 Dependent on existing rclone setup.
-Please specify the remote save location in config.py too, along with the local save directory.
+Please specify the remote save location in config.py, along with the local save directory.
+When tracking stops, the program will first save all files for the tracking period in the local directory, and then upload them to the remote save location.
+Use keyboard interruption `ctrl + c` once to stop tracking and start uploading.
+Please wait until 'upload complete' to exit terminal.

 # key_mouse_tracker